wavebitscientific/datetime-fortran/README.md

 #### Arguments

 `sep` is an optional argument that specifies which character of length 1 will separate date and time entries.
-If ommited, defaults to 'T'.
+If ommited, defaults to `T`.

 #### Example usage